naveen666n/screen-annotation-application/README.md

 # Screen Annotation App

-A simple, clean screen annotation application for macOS with brush drawing and magnifier tools.
+A simple, clean screen annotation application for macOS with brush drawing, professional shapes, and magnifier tools.
+Perfect for content creators, educators, and presenters.

 ## Features